See 'The Summer I Turned Pretty' Season 2 Star-Studded Soundtrack

 "Sometimes" - Juice WRLD

-The first three episodes of The Summer I Turned Pretty are now streaming on Prime Video.
+The first three episodes of The Summer I Turned Pretty season 2 are now streaming on Prime Video.

 RELATED CONTENT: